darshangujraticodes/Angular-Practice/Angular-Notes.md

    Component is the small snippet of code which is created to reuse and integrate to make complete web app.

 2. Custom Component :

+### Angular Internal State management called : signals it is similar to context api in react